BMathieux/TRANSECT/README.md

 # TRANSECT

-Repository associated with *"Relief dynamics of the Vosges through morphometric and cosmogenic nuclides analyses: a case of transient landscapes in a low deformation context"* (PhD manuscript, submitted to jury, not yet defended).
+Repository associated with *"Relief dynamics of the Vosges through morphometric and cosmogenic nuclides analyses: a case of transient landscapes in a low deformation context"* (PhD thesis, Mathieux, 2025).

 ## Overview